-The IOSCO report states that amid growing interest in the financial impact of ESG factors including climate change, demand for ESG evaluation and data is increasing sharply as a means of evaluating ESG-related performance, there would potentially raising be concerns about risks related to investor protection, market transparency and efficiency, and appropriate pricing.
+The IOSCO report states that amid growing interest in ESG evaluation and data as a means of evaluating ESG-related performance, there would potentially be concerns about risks related to investor protection, market transparency and efficiency, and appropriate pricing.
 The report states that from the perspective of users of ESG evaluation and data, there is room for improvement in ensuring the reliability of services, ensuring the transparency of evaluation methodologies, addressing conflicts of interest, and communicating with companies.

-9 For example, "Climate Action 100 +," an international climate change initiative led by institutional investors, has made it clear that it uses ESG evaluation to examine strategies for dialogue in collaborative engagement with large companies (where multiple investors engage with a specific company under the same problem awareness and framework) with large companies.
+9 For example, "Climate Action 100 +," an international climate change initiative led by institutional investors, has made it clear that it uses ESG evaluation to examine strategies for dialogue in collaborative engagement (where multiple investors engage with a specific company under the same problem awareness and framework) with large companies.

 In addition to companies, there are various organizations that are subject to evaluations, such as public corporations and other public institutions as well as international organizations.
-All are Hhereinafter referred to as "companies" for convenience, including cases where they are usually called "issuers."
+All are hereinafter referred to as "companies" for convenience, including cases where they are usually called "issuers."